I took classes at another institution. Will those credits transfer to my program at Reach?

 Graduate Transfer Policies

-Reach recognizes that candidates may have prior experience or coursework that satisfies elements of the content or practice required by Reach to earn California Preliminary Teaching, Clear Teaching, Preliminary Administrative Services or Clear Administrative Services credentials.
+Reach recognizes that candidates may have prior experience or coursework that satisfies elements of the content or practice required by Reach to earn California Preliminary Teaching, Clear Teaching, Preliminary Administrative Services, or Clear Administrative Services credentials.
 When applying to a Reach credential program, the candidate may request a review of prior experience, and equivalency may be granted for Reach courses, assignments, or particular sessions based on the analysis of the Registrar’s Office.
-Reach accepts most credits and/or work from other CTC-accredited credential programs, the Graduate Institute at Reach does not hold an articulation or transfer agreement with any college or university.
+Reach accepts most credits and/or work from other CTC-accredited credential programs.
+The Graduate Institute at Reach currently does not hold an articulation or transfer agreement with any college or university.

 For more details, please refer to the Graduate Transfer Policies section of the University Catalog.